anya-siri/CodeClauseInternship_WebDev_ShoppingCart/README.md

 # Shopping Website

 A dynamic shopping website built using HTML, CSS and JavaScript.
+(Browse products, view description, cart functionality and track of total amount)

 ## Frontend Technologies